 Learn More About Manufacturing in Shanghai

 Nearly anything can be manufactured and produced in China.
 Major manufacturing centers include Shanghai, Shenzhen (the first Special Economic Zone, encouraged by its proximity to Hong Kong) and the Pearl River Delta region.
 Some industries are spread out throughout the country, automobiles and industrial equipment to the north and consumer goods in the south- but that does not hold true across the board.
 Most companies will retain offices in Shanghai but manufacturing will occur further outside of the cities.
-If you're looking for an internship in a manufacturing-related industry -with companies large or small- SmartIntern will help you take that important step in obtaining real-world international experience.
+If you're looking for an internship in a manufacturing-related industry -with companies large or small- SmartIntern will help you take that important step in obtaining real-world international experience with an offshore manufacturer.

 Companies in China manufacture anything from simple to complex, small to large.
 The country is still one of the few in the world that can manufacture everything from t-shirts and simple plastic toys, to high-end automobiles and technology.
 Recent times have seen news stories about employee strikes [foxconn], resulting in employers and companies giving a larger voice to workers and improving working conditions.
 To go along with the rise in working conditions comes with higher costs.
 As China's standard of living continues to rise, some manufacturers are pursuing other nations for cheaper manufacturing capabilities, even the USA, and some manufacturers want to be closer to their target markets.
 Some companies have shifted various percentages of manufacturing operations from China to other countries (based on factors such as higher costs), whereas some have completely changed strategy and view China as only a consumer market at this point.
 Either way, opportunities are in abundance.